How the rich got richer: Reddit trading frenzy benefited Wall Street elite

 But industry experts say the soaring stock price was almost certainly given a boost by the hidden hand of larger investors.

-Benn Eifert, chief investment officer of San Francisco-based investment fund QVR Advisors, said the largest hedge funds likely knew about the GameStop buzz early because they are actively monitoring conversations on social media forums.
+Benn Eifert, chief investment officer of San Francisco-based investment fund QVR Advisors, said the largest hedge funds probably knew about the GameStop buzz early because they are actively monitoring conversations on social media forums.

 “You better believe the large sophisticated firms in the space have technology to tell them about what’s happening in the world in real time,” Eifert said.
 He declined to comment on whether QVR took a position in GameStop or specify what technology his firm uses to monitor social media.

 Last year, prominent hedge funds including Point72, D.E.
-Shaw, Two Sigma and Capital Fund Management were all found to be quietly siphoning trading data from a popular app called Robintrack, which collected information on which stocks users of Robinhood bought and sold.
-Casey Primozic, the programmer who created the now-defunct app, tweeted his finding in May of last year that he had traced large volumes of traffic back to servers that appeared to belong to those firms.
+Shaw, Two Sigma and Capital Fund Management were all found to be siphoning trading data from a popular app called Robintrack, which collected information on which stocks users of Robinhood bought and sold.
+Casey Primozic, the programmer who created the now-defunct app, tweeted his finding in May that he had traced large volumes of traffic back to servers that appeared to belong to those firms.

 “It was mostly a vindication of the fact that the data does have value to these bigger players,” Primozic said in an interview.